-These scam artists present themselves as contractors able to fix a homeowner's problems.
-They go town-to-town, door-to door, taking money for work, underperforming or not performing at all, and then they move on to the next town, often times before the homeowners know they've been ripped-off.
+These scam artists present themselves as contractors able to fix a homeowner's problems, traveling from town-to-town, door-to door, taking money for work.
+Often their work is started but left unfinished, if started at all.
+Moving to the next town before homeowners know they've been ripped-off.

-Home and building owners will act quickly to clean up damage, but hastily hiring untrustworthy help can lead to even bigger problems.
+It is natural for home and building owners to act quickly to clean up damage, but hastily hiring untrustworthy help can lead to even bigger problems.

-Consider these BBB tips before hiring help to repair wind storm damage:
+Consider these BBB tips before hiring help to repair storm damage:

 Prices are often highest in the immediate aftermath of a storm.
 Buy only the services that are necessary to make your home safe and habitable.
+Coordinate with your insurance company as needed.
 And if you can wait, contractor rates will likely drop a few days after the storm.

 Encounter a scam?
 Report it via BBB's Scam Tracker.